 Crystals and stones have magnetic and healing properties.
 They have been used for centuries to heal physical, emotional and spiritual issues.
 Blue crystal energy will unblock and balance the throat chakra.
 The dark shades of blue have the power of truth.
 Lighter shades have the power of flexibility relaxation and balance.
 Try a blue crystal-like Azurite.
 Azurite resonates not only with the third-eye chakra but also with the throat chakra, it is believed to hurry the healing of throat problems.
 Wearing an azurite pendant will spike your energy level while your immune system will be considerably strengthened.
 You can wear it as jewelry or place one on your throat and meditate while you chant OM.
 Sound therapy is most important in unblocking the throat chakra.
 Any crystal healing of the throat should be accompanied by soothing, melodic music for maximum effectiveness.

 Azurite carries healing properties for the central nervous system as well.
 The gemstone helps blood circulation, as well as the regeneration of cells.
 A stone of life and grounding memories, azurite is believed to help with relieving early Alzheimer’s symptoms as well as soothing other neurodegenerative diseases.
 Azurite is also used in detoxification therapies, to support the liver and kidneys, as well as other internal organs vital for this process.

-The kind that is therapeutic.
-Something you’ve really needed to say.
+Songwriting is therapeutic.
+An opportunity to say something you’ve really needed to say.
 Get it out.
 Tell the truth, the whole truth and nothing but the truth.
 Music is medicine.
 Make it yours.

 Happy Healing!
 You’ve sooooooo got this.